Irishness/lightbox_popups/README.md

 Legal and License:

-	The Creative Commons Attribution 3.0 License
+	The MIT License

-	This lightbox library is licensed under the Creative Commons Attribution 3.0 License, which means you can:
+	This lightbox library is licensed under the MIT License, which means you can:
 		Use it for personal stuff
 		Use it for commercial stuff
 		Change it however you like